Skip to content

 United States

-Keir Starmer announced at the JEF summit in Helsinki on 26 March that the Royal Navy is authorised to board and interdict sanctioned shadow fleet vessels in British territorial waters 1.
-The English Channel is now effectively closed to the more than 600 tankers sanctioned by the EU, UK, and US combined 2.
+Keir Starmer announced at the JEF Helsinki summit on 26 March that the Royal Navy is authorised to board and interdict sanctioned shadow fleet vessels in British territorial waters, effectively closing the English Channel to 600+ sanctioned tankers.

 The European Commission withheld Budapest's €16.2 billion SAFE allocation while approving France and Czechia the same day, the first use of EU defence spending as punishment against a member state.